UNMECE231Fa2020/homework2/README.md

     A getter method to get the real member
     A getter method to get the imaginary number
     A method to print the attributes
-    A method to add two complex numbers
     A method to subtract two complex numbers
     A method to multiply two complex numbers
-    A method to divide two complex numbers
     A method to get the complex conjugate
     A method to get the magnitude of a complex number A method to get the phase (or angle) of a complex number

-and to overload these operators (as prototypes):
+and the operator overloading declarations:

     +
-    -
-    *
     /
     =
     <<
     >>

+Feel free to edit the inputs, just make sure that you are being consistent with your headerfile declarations and function implementations.

+Additionally, the header file is missing:

+    A getter method to get the real member
+    A getter method to get the imaginary number
+    A method to add two complex numbers
+    A method to divide two complex numbers

+It is also missing these operator overloading declarations:

+    -
+    *

-And in your cpp file you must implement all prototypes defined above.
-You should create a Makefile that compiles and runs your code smoothly.
+Your job is to fill in what is missing, and in your cpp file you must implement all prototypes defined above.
+You will create a Makefile that compiles and runs your code smoothly.

+To see an example of creating a class with mutiple files, please see [this](https://github.com/UNMECE231Fa2020/CppClasses/tree/master/IntList).

 ## Rubric

-    Creation of header file and prototypes: 20% Creation of cpp files and implementation of methods: 30% Correct implementation of overloading operators: 20%
+    Completing the header file and prototypes: 20% Creation of cpp files and implementation of methods: 30% Correct implementation of overloading operators: 20%
-    Creation of Makefile: 10%
+    Creation of Makefile: 20%
-    Clean code: 20%
+    Clean and readable code: 10%